 Risks were taken, sacrifices were made, and a few people managed to get out on the other side alive.
-These people have now had their journeys told on the big screen.
+Some of those people eventually had their journeys told on the big screen.

 Here are our picks for the best war movies based on true stories and real events.
 How many of them have you seen?

 Randall Wallace directs this Vietnam War movie starring Mel Gibson as Lt.
 Gen. Hal Moore.
 Moore was the leader of a US battalion set against Vietnamese troops in La Drang Valley, 1965.
-That was middle days for the disastrous Vietnam War, which lasted 1955 to 1973.
+Those were the middle days of the disastrous Vietnam War, which lasted from 1955 to 1973.

 Though a little clunky at the start, We Were Soldiers quickly finds its footing to tell an ardent story of faith among death.

-You've probably heard of Operation Valkyrie—the historical plot where Nazi officers would attempt to take down Hitler himself.
+You might have heard of Operation Valkyrie, the historical plot where Nazi officers attempted to take down Hitler themselves.

-The group of high-ranking men feared for the future of Germany in Hitler's unstable hands, and planned to use a national emergency to take control.
+The group of high-ranking men feared for the future of Germany in Hitler's unstable hands, so they planned to use a national emergency to take control.
 A political thriller that's sure to entertain, Valkyrie is right on the money in terms of historical accuracy.

 Bryan Singer directs the all-star cast featuring Tom Cruise, Kenneth Branagh, Bill Nighy, and Tom Wilkinson.
 If these household names aren't enough to draw you in, the promised thrills of one of the most famous and difficult plots in history should.

-It's no spoiler to say they weren't successful in their mission to assassinate Hitler, but some pretty intense stuff went down anyway.
+It's no spoiler to say they weren't successful in their mission to assassinate Hitler, but some pretty intense stuff went down nonetheless.